 Dogs with bad teeth need soft food to help them get the nutrition they need without feeling pain.
-This becomes more important when your dog is healing after having an extraction or with older dogs who need good nutrition for their total body health.
+This becomes more important when your dog is healing after a tooth extraction or with older dogs who need good nutrition for their body health.
 Choosing a natural product, like one of these high-quality dog foods (available for delivery), can help you get the most nutrients out of every bite.

 It’s best to continue to clean your dog’s teeth during this time.
-However, it helps to be gentle around tender areas and make sure you understand your vet’s instructions for dental cleaning after treatment.
+However, it helps to be gentle around tender areas and ensure you understand your vet’s instructions for dental cleaning after treatment.

-If your dog’s teeth are causing him pain, you’ll want to talk to your vet about relief.
+If your dog’s teeth are causing him pain, you’ll want to talk to your vet about relief through pain medication.
 Generally, medications made for humans are not safe to give to dogs.
 Our experts review the options and even some natural choices in our article on the best pain meds for dogs.

 Older Dogs Need Extra Love

-When you have an older dog, you may need to put some extra effort into their teeth.
-Checking and brushing your pup’s teeth every day will help you identify issues early and keep your dog’s teeth healthy and strong.
-Strong teeth ensure that your older dog will eat nutritious foods that’ll keep his body healthy.
+When you have an older dog, you may need to put extra effort into their teeth.
+Checking and brushing your pup’s teeth daily will help you identify issues early and keep your dog’s teeth healthy and strong.
+Strong teeth ensure that your older dog eats nutritious foods that keep his body healthy.

-This two-minute video from VCA Animal Hospitals (originally Veterinary Centers of America Inc.) addresses tooth infections and why your dog should have his mouth checked every year by a vet.
+This two-minute video from VCA Animal Hospitals (originally Veterinary Centers of America Inc.) addresses tooth infections and why a vet should check your dog’s mouth every year.